BISC-Std-VII-Boys/Main-group-description-details/README.md

 People can be granted a last parole (after losing 100% rights) based on the severity of the violation and fascism, and on how much rights the violator can win back through certain actions.

+Losing 100% of the rights and violating last parole would result in the violator being disadmined or a punishment would be given or the violator may be removed or actions would be taken

 Credits:

 Developed by Tawseef